darkforest-eth/developer-guides/mining/connecting-to-a-remote-headless-miner.md

 ### Plugin use

-The Plugin is called Remote Explorer and is in the official client.
-Run it and then add your entries:
+The Plugin is called Remote Explorer and is in the official client, but does need one change from the default``` Run it and then add your entries:

     http://localhost:8001/mine